jacklule/DataViz-Syllabus/Syllabus.md

 But no more.

-See our [Course Outline](https://github.com/jacklule/DataViz-Syllabus/blob/master/Course%20Outline.md) for how we will proceed.
+See our [Day-byDay Course Outline](https://github.com/jacklule/DataViz-Syllabus/blob/master/Course%20Outline.md) for how we will proceed.

 ##Readings
 There are no required texts for this class.
 All readings, videos and tutorials will be found online.